EDC Orlando: Can A Stacked Lineup Beat an Oversold Crowd?

 Jessica Audiffred, a dubstep artist quickly rising to legend status in the genre, did not disappoint during her 6:15 set at circuitGROUNDS, throwing down deep, prominent bass lines that create captivatingly heavy sounds.
 Aduifred’s set was dark, fiery, and full of energy, giving the headbangers and moshers of EDC their first taste of wubs.
 It could easily be argued that Audiffred performed the best dubstep show of the day.

 At 7:20, drum and bass artist Hedex took over the stage at circuitGROUNDS, and while Audiffred put on a show that was hard to beat, he kept the vibe intense and the energy up.
 The ride through this set was non-stop, oozing with aggressive neurofunk-inspired basslines, heavy drops, and fast-paced beats.
-Sullivan Kin, a legendary dubstep artist, was brought out as a surprise guest on the Saturday lineup.
+Sullivan King, a legendary dubstep artist who preformed on Saturday, was brought out on Friday as a surprise guest.

 Over at kineticField, Deorreo went B2B with Timmy Trumpet, giving ravers a taste of a dreamy blend of big room and electro house.
 Timmy did, in fact, pull out his trumpet as the pair put on an electric, body-moving set with high-energy drops that made it hard to stop yourself from jumping around with the crowd.